ashm32/README-generator/README.md

 ## Installation

 To get started with the application, follow these steps: 1.
 Click on the repository link (https://github.com/ashm32/README-generator).
 2. Download the zip file and extract its contents.
 3. Open the extracted folder in your preferred code editor, such as VS Code.
 4. In the code editor, open the integrated terminal.
-5. Make sure the terminal's current directory is set to the root directory of the project (named 'readmeGen').
+5. Make sure the terminal's current directory is set to the root directory of the project (named 'README-generator-main').
 You are now ready to run the application!

 ## Usage